Hearen/HadoopInitializer/README.md

 Follow-up
 ------------------
+Some auxiliary features are well accomplished to make this program more readable, robust and maintainable.
 - before installing and configuring, the program will try to check it first to avoid another redundant installation and configuration;
 - all the features are arranged in separate functions which will reduce the difficulty to understand the inner thread and increase its readability and reusability;
 - critical comments are enclosed to provide as much clue as possible, besides the issues of this repository will also be helpful when encountering some problems;